SummerElise/ReadMe-09/README.md

 # README GENERATOR
 This week's assignment required me to create a README generator with Node.js.
-A brief video clip is provided below to show the function.
+A brief video clip is provided below to show the user flow while navigating this application.
 An example of the end result cam be found in the "Project-README.md" file.
 The following requirements are to be met based off the given scenario:

 ## User Story